wavesplatform/docs.wavesplatform/docs/en/ride/advanced/continuation.md

 ## Conditions

-* Continued calculations are added in node version 1.3.0 and enabled with feature #16 “Continuations”.
+* Continued calculations are added in node version 1.3.0 and enabled with feature #16 “Ride V5, dApp-to-dApp invocations, Continuations”.
 Versions 1.3.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.
 * The dApp script uses [Standard library](/en/ride/script/standard-library) **version 5**.
 * The [Invoke Script](/en/blockchain/transaction) transaction version is 3.